cvignac/MiDi/README.md

 ECML 2023
 ## Installation

-This code was tested with PyTorch 2.0.1, cuda 11.8 and torch_geometric 2.3.1
+This code was tested with PyTorch 2.0.1, cuda 11.8 and torch_geometric 2.3.1 on multiple gpus.

   - Download anaconda/miniconda if needed
   - Create a rdkit environment that directly contains rdkit: